HTML Version:

 Practicum Policies:

 Most areas within the counties around Oneonta including Otsego, Chenango, Schoharie, and Delaware counties are acceptable.
 Sites in Broome, Herkimer, Oneida, and Madison Counties may be acceptable, if within one hour of Oneonta.
-Talk to Dr. Tang before approaching an “iffy” location.
+Talk to Dr. Tang and the Office of Education Advisement and Field Experience before approaching an “iffy” location.
 We are looking to use the same sites repeatedly to establish rapport and clear expectations.
+Placement in a new school site is not recommended due to various reasons.
+Before committing to a school site, students are 23 strongly encouraged to discuss practicum course requirements with the potential host counselor to ensure he/she can support you via close supervision and provide adequate school counseling experiences during the practicum semester.

 You are expected to find your own placement, treating this as a job interview.
-Dr. Tang has names and locations to suggest, if you’re stuck, and feedback from prior students in a binder in her office.
+There is a binder with various site information and feedback from prior students.
+Dr. Tang also has names and locations to suggest, if you’re stuck.
 You are NOT to begin practicum before the first day of the semester at SUNY Oneonta, or to continue after the last day of undergraduate finals.

 If you incur misdemeanor or felony charges before practicum (or during) you must notify the department immediately, submit official court documents, and attend a department meeting.
 Failure to disclose these charges will result in dismissal from Practicum.